xoelcouselo/auto-install-airflow-ec2/README.md

 ### Requirements:

-- If you need install git (on Amazon Linux is whit yum)
+- If you need install git (on Amazon Linux is with yum)

 ### This script (main.sh) create a basic install of AirFlow whit Anaconda Environment: